DiGa66/terraform-provider-croccloud/website/docs/r/subnet.md

 layout: "aws"
 page_title: "aws_subnet"
 description: |-
-  Provides an VPC subnet resource.
+  Manages a VPC subnet.
 ---

 # Resource: aws_subnet

-Provides an VPC subnet resource.
+Manages a VPC subnet.
 For more information, see the documentation on [Subnets][subnets].

 ## Example Usage